What is a Ferrule?

 Suitable for use on all surfaces, but particularly suited to softer ground, the metal ferrule is sturdy and reliable.
 This ferrule is protective and tough, but won't provide the same comfort or shock absorbing qualities as the rubber ferrule when used on hard ground.
 This image shows the Metal Tip Ferrule.

-Key Features: Tough and reliable, suitable for use on harder ground.
+Key Features: Tough and reliable, suitable for use on softer ground.

 The Spiked-Tip Ferrule